Mashashi/javaroles/README.md

 # javaroles

-A very rudimentary and light weighted implementation of a framework of role object modelling for Java.
+A very rudimentary and light weighted implementation of role object modelling for Java.

 Main features are mixin classes and interface name resolution.